- Who produces Themester?

 - What is the co-curriculum?

 The co-curriculum refers to programming that supports the curriculum.
-Programming includes activities such as film screenings, lectures, exhibitions and workshops that engage the theme and complement the Themester curriculum bundle.
+Programming includes activities such as film screenings, lectures, exhibitions and workshops that engage the theme and complement Themester courses.

 - When do you accept proposals for co-curricular activities?